How to Prevent Hearing Loss as a Musician | Tips for Musicians to Protect Their Ears

 Noise-canceling earbuds and headphones have become a hot product in the music industry to protect folks from loud sounds.

-These headphones do a great job of eliminating excess sounds from ambient background noise so you can focus on the music you're listening to.
+These headphones do a great job of eliminating excess sounds from ambient background noise, allowing you to focus on the music you're listening to.

 Noise-canceling headphones allow you to enjoy your music clearly without cranking up the volume when your surroundings get too loud.